thewizardplusplus/go-hashmap/README.md

   - support operations:
     - getting of an item by a key;
     - iteration over items and their keys:
-      - support stopping of iteration;
+      - support stopping of iteration:
+        - via a handling result;
+        - via a context;
       - support randomizing of iteration order;
     - setting of an item by a key;
     - deleting of an item by a key;